Brazilian Carnaval digital face drawing fringe earrings Fashion Illustration by Laura Volpintesta

 Examples: When I think of fringe, I think of music.
 I think of movement and dance.
 I hear beads clicking together, or a “whoosh” sound.
 Somehow fringe for me goes with gems, beads, sparkle, sequins, and shine.

-I ‘m also brought back to the late 80s when fringed leather was a back-to-school trend and I got a fringed leather vest that fit over my jeans jacket and felt I was on top of the world!
+I ‘m also brought back to the late 80s when fringed leather was a back-to-school trend and I got a fringed leather vest that fit over my jean jacket and felt I was on top of the world!
 I think of fringe and tassels from so many different cultures!

-For me fringe means celebration, means “extra”, means special, means “folk”, ancient traditions
+For me fringe means celebration, means “extra”, means special, means “folk”, ancient traditions.

 NOW? research, and sketch!